 In 2014, transcriptions of all of Pete’s solos recorded to date, over 250 in all, were published, from his first recordings with Country Cooking (1971) through the 2014 Hot Rize album When I’m Free.

 As a radio host and author Pete has recorded more than 75 in-depth interviews since 1964 with a who’s who of bluegrass musicians from Bill Monroe and Carter Stanley to Tony Rice and Béla Fleck.
-In 2015 Pete arranged to donate the archive to the International Bluegrass Music Museum.
+Pete is arranging to donate the archive to a music museum where it can always be accessed.